coder/vscode-coder/README.md

   - should we link to Remote SSH panel?
   - should we allow opening directly into project dirs ourselves?

-- Authenticate the CLI from VS Code

-  - Install the CLI from VS Code
-  - Run without the CLI installed

 - Manage DevURLs
   - List, Open, Create, Delete, etc.